 The programme is supported by Arcadia.

-For this grant programme there are 20 application rounds scheduled over a period of six years.
+For this grant programme there are 20 application rounds scheduled over a period of six years (starting from January 2022).

-- The next application deadline is Thursday 27 January 2022 at 12 pm CET (noon Brussels time).
+- The third application deadline will be Thursday 28 July 2022 at 12 pm CEST (noon Brussels time).

 How to apply?

 1. Before you start, please consult the grant details, where you can find the rules, eligibility and assessment criteria, timing etc.